 Step one in delivering successful marketing campaigns is to take inventory of the data you have available.
 If you are like many other marketers, you probably have millions of customer data points siloed off in multiple platforms.
 You may have online behavioral profiles from your website and mobile visitors, data from your customer loyalty programs, social engagement, demographics, product purchases, or purchase data you received from a retailer.

 Imagine knowing that fathers with young children tend to gravitate toward products focused on simplifying a task, whereas mothers with young children better respond to colorful messaging focused on the health impacts of that same organic product.
 You could use this information to personalize messaging and shopping experiences, all the while delivering better-suited product recommendations.
-These kinds of contextualized insights provided by DMPs allow you to not only improve the experience for your customers, but meet your companies goals.
+These kinds of contextualized insights provided by DCPs allow you to not only improve the experience for your customers, but meet your companies goals.

 The end result is a seamless, simple shopping experience for the customer when and where they are ready to buy your products, so they keep coming back for more.